Marion H. Crank: Political career

 Crank questioned why Thomas Murton, Rockefeller's controversial appointee as Arkansas prison superintendent had placed members of the Murton family on the state payroll.
 He asked why Republican State Representative George E. Nowotny of Fort Smith had his personal secretary on the state payroll.
 Crank noted that Lieutenant Governor Maurice Britt's brother worked for the Arkansas Department of Revenue.
-And, a Democrat former legislative colleague, Jerry Thomasson of Arkadelphia, who switched parties to run twice for attorney general, had placed his own wife on the state payroll.
+And, a Democrat former legislative colleague, Jerry K. Thomasson of Arkadelphia, who switched parties to run twice for attorney general, had placed his own wife on the state payroll.
 Prior to the disclosure of the Crank children on the state payroll, a poll had shown Crank leading Rockefeller, three-to-two.
 And morale in the Rockefeller camp had declined with the organization of a "Republicans-for-Crank" organization, which solicited the support of Henry M. Britt of Hot Springs, the 1960 Republican gubernatorial who had lost every county to Faubus.
 Britt and former Republican state party chairman William L. Spicer of Fort Smith had formerly quarreled with Rockefeller, but Britt had been reconciled for the 1968 race.

 Arkansas voted not for Crank but for Moderate Republican Rockefeller for governor.
 Rockefeller polled 322,782 votes (52.4%) to Crank's 292,813 (47.6%), but Crank led in forty-six of the seventy-five counties, mostly in south, eastern, and southwestern portions of the state.
 Fulbright, nationally known for his opposition to the Vietnam War, handily defeated the conservative Republican Charles T. Bernard for the U.S. Senate.
 George Wallace, nominee of the American Independent Party in the U.S. presidential contest, rather than either of the major party nominees, Richard M. Nixon or Hubert H. Humphrey.
 Sometimes called the "schizophrenic election", the choices were analyzed by the late political scientist Jim Ranchino of Ouachita Baptist University in Arkadelphia, who attributed the seemingly contradictory results to a streak of political independence found in the state's electorate.

 Years after his active political career, Crank in 1991 was a campaign donor to fellow Democrat Bill Clinton, the only Arkansan thus far to become U.S. President.